THE FLYING DUTCHMAN

 Carl Stenberg.

-Donna Wilson’s grandfather, Carl Stenberg, fought in the New Guinea Campaign, and his memories would play a significant role in James’s book, even if they remained mysterious to his own family members.
+Donna Wilson’s grandfather, Carl Stenberg, fought in the New Guinea Campaign.
+His memories would play a significant role in James’s book, even if they remained mysterious to his own family members.
 “I saw a picture of him holding a koala in Australia,” Donna says.
 “And to me, that’s what he did during the war… he was in Australia holding a koala.
 It just wasn’t something that he or any of the men talked about.”
-The truth, which she would discover in books like James’s, and in the photographs and papers left behind by her grandfather, was beyond belief.
-In October 1942, a battalion of American soldiers spent 48 days climbing a 10,000 foot mountain range, crossing near a peak called Ghost Mountain, through some of the wildest, most geologically-disturbed terrain on earth.
+The truth she discovered in the photographs and papers left behind by her grandfather, and in books like James’s, was beyond belief.
+In October 1942, a battalion of American soldiers spent 48 days climbing over a 10,000 foot mountain range, crossing near a peak called Ghost Mountain, through some of the wildest, most geologically-disturbed terrain on earth.
 The route they followed was known as the Kapa Kapa Trail.
-They arrived on the other side exhausted, starving, sickened with malaria, dysentery and typhus, to go into battle with the Japanese at a village called Buna, converted into an impenetrable stronghold of bunkers and machine gun emplacements.
-For Donna, The Ghost Mountain Boys, filled in many of the missing pieces of her grandfather Carl’s story.
-But she still wanted to know more.
+They arrived on the other side exhausted, starving, sickened with malaria, dysentery and typhus, to go into battle with the Japanese at a village called Buna, now converted into an impenetrable stronghold of bunkers and machine gun emplacements.
+For Donna, The Ghost Mountain Boys filled in many of the missing pieces of her grandfather Carl’s story.
+But she wanted to know more.
 As she sat beside him in hospice, she decided that she would hike the same trail he had taken all those years ago.
 She would climb Ghost Mountain.

 Donna climbs in the footsteps of the Ghost Mountain Boys, and her grandfather.

-Years later, James’s book would find its way into the hands of a young pilot, Gary Bustin, in Papua New Guinea.
-Growing up an MK—missionary kid—in the mountains of Goroka Province, on the north side of the island, Gary was a luminous “waitskin'“ among his darker-skinned buddies.
-They wore loincloths and got into all kinds of trouble.
-Early in his childhood the family moved down to Lae—of Amelia Earhart fame—where workers laying the newest water and sewer lines were digging up old WWII relics and piling them in the streets.
+Years later, James’s book would find its way into the hands of a young pilot, Gary Bustin.
+Growing up an MK or missionary kid in the mountains of Goroka Province, on the north side of the Papua New Guinea, Gary was a luminous “waitskin'“ in a loincloth among his native friends.
+Early in his childhood the family moved down to Lae—of Amelia Earhart fame—where workers laying the new water and sewer lines dug up old WWII relics and piled them in the streets.
 “My buddies and I would play with the old rifles, we had metal hats and live grenades that were rusted… it really brought World War Two home to me as a kid.”
 For stories, they’d listen to a salty old man who lived on the beach and had been a “coast watcher” for the Allies, keeping watch day after day for Japanese ships.
 In a place where the world’s most devastating conflict turned its eye for three long, bloody years, history wasn’t just academic.
 At twenty one, Gary started a float plane operation to bring medical care and supplies to remote parts of the island.
 “I fell in love with the people of Papua New Guinea,” says Gary.
 “I decided I was going to dedicate my life to making a difference in this country.”
 And he never forgot about his love for history.

 The forest is so thick that a view of the surrounding mountains is rare.
 In a patch of land cleared for gardens, Amu points to Ghost Mountain, obscured as usual by heavy clouds.

-Thus six years after that first phone call, I find myself, along with James, Donna, Gary, as part of ten-member expedition headed deep into the Owen Stanley Mountains of Papua New Guinea.
-We’re about six thousand feet above sea level, halfway up a muddy shark fin that drops precariously on either side.
+Thus, six years after that first phone call, I find myself, along with James, Donna, and Gary, as part of ten-member expedition headed deep into the Owen Stanley Mountains.
+We’re about six thousand feet above sea level, halfway up a muddy shark fin that plummets into emerald canopy on either side.
 I’ve got a camera in one hand and a tree root in the other as I pull myself up another few feet.
-Amu Amos, who has helped me these last three days carry my personal things and film gear, scampers ahead and looks back to check on me.
-Through trees, a pale snake of grassland and water marks the bottom of the Mimai River valley, our approach only a few days ago.
+Amu Amos, who these last three days has helped me carry my personal things and film gear, scampers ahead and looks back to check on me.
+Through trees, a pale snake of grassland and water marks the bottom of the Mimai River valley where we set out a few days ago.
 It’s the last, toughest climb before we camp at a high clearing that is the gateway to The Flying Dutchman, a C-47 Douglas Skytrain laying quiet in some moss-grown cathedral, where 17 soldiers—our countrymen—died in 1942.

 “Villagers still talk of the war.
 These war stories have become part of the local mythology, passed down by people from one generation to the next around the fire.
 Resentment lingers.
 The war destroyed villages and innocent people’s lives.”